-If you also have a quick release saddle, then London Cyclist wrote a great post last year on how you can secure it, either with an old chain, a cable lock or a seat lock.
+If you also have a quick release saddle, you can secure it with an old chain, a cable lock or a seat lock.

 Try not to leave your bike in the same place every day – potential thieves will be alert to this and recognise when it will be safer for them to try and take your bike.

 Remember: Always lock your bike up – even if you’re just popping into the shop for a minute.
 Don’t let the opportunist thief take your wheels.

 Think like the thief – my friend lost the key to his d-lock a while ago and managed to smash it off with a rock that was lying nearby.
 While he got his bike home, this is a clear sign that his lock was not good enough.
 Think how you would steal your bike if you needed to.
 If you can think of a way, so can any potential thief.

 Gold Rated: Kryptonite New York 3000 – approx. £55

 Silver Rated: Abus Sinus Plus D-Lock and Cable Set – £26.99